Jzavarelli/csci-338-fall2022-project3/README.md

 You can clone the repo openly due to the public nature of our repository, which means we do not want to source this GitHub to other members willingly.

-You pull a repo first to update every time, then can *git add .* to add every item from your repo branch.
+You pull a repo first to update every time, then can *"git add ."* to add every item from your repo branch.
 Finally, you can easily commit with a message, which should try to not have spaces, and then push to the main branch.

 Expect error conflicts as it will occur when two branches merge to main.